 While there are still issues to address, print-on-demand is gradually becoming a less wasteful and more sustainable alternative to the traditional bulk manufacturing and selling model.
 And that’s good news for both brands and consumers.

 If you’re a small business owner who uses print-on-demand companies to fulfill your orders, I suggest emphasizing all these POD advantages to your customers.
-They’ll be happy to know that they’re supporting a more sustainable fashion business model!
+To help you with the wording and marketing, download free copy and visuals templates at the bottom of this article.
+Use them as you wish and let your customers know that they’re supporting a more sustainable fashion business model!

 People need clothes.
 Fashion is a beloved industry that’s part of our identity and economic growth despite its environmental and social flaws.
 But in order to treat the environment and people who live here better, the industry has to step up.